Household Poisons: Out of Sight, Locked up Tight

 - Not breathing

-Each year, Poison Centers answer more than 1 million calls about a child under the age of 5.
+Each year, Poison Centers answer more than 1 million calls for children.

 - Safe Kids Worldwide